 Judaism is based on the Old Testament, in which Abraham, Moses, and the rest of the gang continuously debate with God.

 Reading the Old Testament is like reading the record of a legal trial: in the end, God wins, and the Jews agree to obey His 613 commandments, but the interpretation of His commandments fills another set of books, called the Talmud, written by Jewish religious lawyers.
-In the Talmud and later writings, Jews analyze what God means and what he wants Jews to do.
-Judaism is an analytical religion.
+In the Talmud and later writings, Jews analyze what God means: Judaism is an analytical religion.
 Studying Judaism is good preparation for being a lawyer.
 Several American law schools offer courses in Jewish law.

 Maimonides One of the wisest Jewish scholars was Maimonides, a Jewish doctor who was born in 1135 A.D. and lived in Spain during the Middle Ages.
 He was interested in medicine but also Jewish law: his Jewish mom was proud that he was a doctor and a lawyer!
 He put the finishing touches on the Talmud (the book of Jewish law).
 He also developed the ladder of charity, which went far beyond anything ever proposed by his predecessors (such as Jesus).

-Maimonides’ ladder of charity consisted of eight rungs.
-At the lowest rung, the rich man gave money to the poor man, but the money was given in a very obvious way, so that the rich man knew who the poor man was, and the poor man knew who the rich man was, and the poor man felt embarrassed.
+Maimonides’ ladder of charity had 8 steps.
+At the lowest step, the rich man gave money to the poor man in an obvious way: the rich man knew who the poor man was, and the poor man knew who the rich man was and felt embarrassed.
 At higher rungs, the charity was given anonymously, so that the poor man didn’t know who the rich man was, the rich man didn’t know who the poor man was, and the rich man couldn’t “gloat” over the poor man.
-But the very highest rung on Maimonides’ ladder involved giving no money at all!
-Instead, at the highest rung, the rich man spends time with the poor man, and trains the poor man in a new skill, so that the poor man can get a job and won’t need charity anymore!
+But the very highest step on Maimonides’ ladder involves no money: instead, the rich man spends time with the poor man and trains him in a new skill, so the poor man can get a job and won’t need charity anymore!